All Episodes

 dan friesen

-And not have a follow-up question of, why do you keep getting kidnapped by the Mexican government?
+And not have a follow-up question of why do you keep getting kidnapped by the Mexican government?

-Seems like you've been kidnapped a lot more than normal people have been kidnapped.
+It seems like you've been kidnapped a lot more than normal people have been kidnapped.

 dan friesen